Designers: Klaus-Jürgen Wrede

 Plaque(s) & prizes

-The top finisher from the Final will receive a plaque and a special prize.
+The top two finishers from the Final will receive a plaque and a special prize.

-Welcome to EuroQuest’s 2018 Carcassonne Tournament!
-The format for 2017 will be three back-to-back heats, a semi-final and final, all completed Saturday evening.
+Welcome to EuroQuest’s Carcassonne Tournament!
+The format for this year will be three back-to-back heats, a semi-final and final, all completed Saturday evening.
 We will have 4 player games when possible.
 The GM/Assistant GM will play or sit out as needed to make the correct number of players.
 If necessary, we will have 3 player tables, but will not use a 5 player table.

 Please fill out your score sheet in player order at the start of the game by entering your information after you have made your first play.
 Each player around the table is responsible for confirming that ALL names and badge numbers are correct AND LEGIBLE.
 Because of the tight schedule, we will not have time to track down players for name/badge clarification.
 Winners are responsible for returning the score sheets, table numbers and playing cards to the GM.
 Data entry is done based on badge number.
 If any data on a scoresheet is illegible/doesn’t match the database, it will be pulled from data entry and the results removed from consideration.